smsnetbd/sms-net-bd-hostbill/README.md

 1. Go to:
    `Settings → Message Template`
 2. Enable SMS notifications for desired events, such as:
+   - New Invoice
-   - Invoice Created
+   - Overdue Invoice
-   - Invoice Paid
+   - Paid Invoice
    - Support Ticket Reply
    - ...and more.
 3. *(Optional)* Edit SMS message templates to match your preferences.